opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 41     The court in _Goh Chee Wee v Public Prosecutor_ , MA 226/2002, DC, an unreported judgment dated 23 September 2002, noted that the benchmark sentence in s 323 offences where serious injury is caused is a term of imprisonment of between three and nine months.
 The respondent could not point to any compelling mitigating circumstances in this case to justify a more lenient sentence.
 The fact that he is a professional was no excuse, especially since the victim was his subordinate, whom he was expected to take care of.
 Also, any potential difficulties caused to his family could not carry much weight, for it is trite law that any

-hardship caused to the offender’s family as a result of his imprisonment has little mitigating value, save in very exceptional or extreme circumstances: _Ng Chiew Kiat v Public Prosecutor_ [2000] 1 SLR 370.
+hardship caused to the offender’s family as a result of his imprisonment has little mitigating value, save in very exceptional or extreme circumstances: _Ng Chiew Kiat v Public Prosecutor_ <span class="citation">[2000] 1 SLR 370</span>.

 42     In these circumstances, the respondent was actually fortunate that the Prosecuting Officer decided to reduce the charge against him from one of causing grievous hurt under s 325 of the Penal Code, for that would have carried a punishment of up to seven years, and also a possible caning.
 Therefore, I found that the district judge’s first order sentencing the respondent to three months’ imprisonment was entirely appropriate on the facts, and should also be reinstated.